PowerShell/vscode-powershell/docs/development.md

 - Add a warning to the top of the README.md to warn users not to have the stable and preview version enabled at the same time
 - Adds "Preview" in a few places in the package.json

-This mechanism is mostly used for releases.
+This mechanism is mostly used for releases

+## Contributing Snippets

+For more information on contributing snippets please read our [snippet requirements](https://github.com/PowerShell/vscode-powershell/blob/master/docs/community_snippets.md#contributing).